 Hello, I am proud to have had a long association with Holy Cross School as my three sons (who are now adults), completed their primary schooling here.
 I work in the classroom and also as a Reading Recovery teacher.
 I find it very rewarding to work alongside a child in their learning journey and see it come to fruition, especially when they are learning to read.
 Outside of school, I enjoy reading, seeing great movies, travelling, walking and exercising at the gym.

 Talofa lava.
 My name is Nikolai Solia (aka Mr Sa).
 I have been teaching for over 14 years now and still enjoy what I do!
 I have particular interest in sport, music and learning.
-Currently, one of the key roles I hold at Holy Cross School is lead teacher of Numeracy but I also work collaboratively supporting school development in other areas including: Sport, Religious Education and the Arts - especially the development of our Holy Cross cultural group.
+Currently, one of the key roles I hold at Holy Cross School is the Director of Religious Studies but I also work collaboratively supporting school development in other areas including: Sport, Numeracy and the Arts - especially the development of our Holy Cross cultural group.

 Kia ora koutou katoa!
 I migrated from the UK to New Zealand with my family in 2010 and have been part of the Holy Cross since 2011.
 I have the best job in the world welcoming the new students and their families into our community.
 I am passionate about learning and igniting the love of learning at Holy Cross School.
 Outside of school I enjoy spending time with my family exploring the Wellington's biking and running trails.